meist84/PUBG-Afk-Credit-Bot/README.md

 None of the above works, can you please report what happened to Dustyroo?
 Take screenshots if you can.

-Need anymore assistance add me on Discord @Dustyroo#4303 and PM me.
+Need anymore assistance create a issue ticket or add me on Discord @Dustyroo#4303 and PM me.

 ## Check List